-For a systemic transformation, the governments should introduce broader tourism policies, rules and regulations exploring the socio-economic aims for tourism growth, and promoting the involvement of the private sector, to invite investments, and encourage tourism, both nationally and internationally.
+For a systemic transformation, the governments should introduce broader tourism policies, rules, and regulations exploring the socio-economic aims for tourism growth and promoting the involvement of the private sector to invite investments and encourage tourism, both nationally and internationally.

-Industry, but also create employment, unveil more and more opportunities, and generate revenues including foreign exchange.
+Proper policies and effective implementation will not only develop the tourism Industry but also create employment, unveil more and more opportunities, and generate revenues, including foreign exchange.

 Develop modern infrastructure